simpleweb/romulus-cli/docs/commands.md

 # Commands

-These commands rely on the original structure created by `genny init`.
+These commands rely on the original structure created by `romulus init`.

 ## Component

 Creates a new _stateless_ or _stateful_ component.

 ```
-genny component MyComponent
+romulus component MyComponent
-genny component MyComponent --stateful
+romulus component MyComponent --stateful
 ```

 This will generate two files: